khualu/backend20/README.md

-# backend20
+# Datingsite LF>DATE
-Repository for the backend course of CMD Amsterdam.
+Repository for the backend course and project of CMD Amsterdam.